2024 National Aesthetic Education Youth Ethnic Chorus Performance Exhibition Opens In Shenzhen

-(MENAFN- GlobeNewsWire - Nasdaq) Shenzhen, China, Aug.
-06, 2024 (GLOBE NEWSWIRE) -- Chasing dreams towards the future and singing for the new era!
+SHENZHEN, CHINA, August 9, 2024 /EINPresswire / -- Chasing dreams towards the future and singing for the new era!
 On August 2, the opening ceremony of the Nationwide Youth Aesthetic Education Demonstration Performance - 2024 "Aesthetic Education for All" Youth Ethnic Chorus Performance Showcase was held in Shenzhen.
 Youth aesthetic education flourished like flowers on the rich soil of Futian, Shenzhen.

 Since the event began in April 2024, it has received an enthusiastic response from all over the country.
 Recommended works for the event were submitted from 31 provinces, autonomous regions, and provincial municipality.
 68 works were listed for online presentation, and among them, 27 excellent choirs came to Shenzhen to participate in live performances.
 Over 1000 young people were able to stand on the stage and to sing for their dreams and future.
 The opening ceremony live streamed on 11 media platforms to over 1.1 million viewers.